DataResponsibly/mew-supplementals/README.md

 # mew-supplementals

-Supplemental materials for the paper of [Most-Expected-Winner](https://doi.org/10.1145/3588702).
+This repository contains supplemental materials for the paper of [Most-Expected-Winner](https://doi.org/10.1145/3588702).

-## 1. Technical report

 Please refer to our [technical report](https://arxiv.org/abs/2105.00082) for the additional proofs, experiments, and the solver for RSM voting profiles.

-## 2. How to reproduce experiment results
+## Steps to reproduce all experiment results

-### 2.1 Hardware information
+### 1. Hardware setup

-All experiments were conducted on a machine with
+We ran all experiments on a Linux machine with the following specs:
 - CPU: 2 x Intel Xeon Platinum 8268 24-core 2.9GHz Processor
 - Memory: 384GB RAM

-### 2.2 Experiment environment setup
+### 2. Experiment environment setup

 The experiment code was in Python and all experiments were conducted on Linux.